PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 ||y|&#x2193;|y||
 * could slide in directions of Spaces labeled "x", only able to Capture under certain circumstances
 * could Leap to Spaces labeled "y", only able to Capture under certain circumstances
+#### Support Level
+A Player's Support Level is the number of Supporters they Control on the Board plus 3 times the number of Coups they've accomplished so far in the game.
+Coups are explained in the next Section.
 #### Capture of a Chancellor
-If a Chancellor is Captured by a Player other than the Player Controlling that Chancellor, the Player who Captured it gains a Chancellor as a Full-depth Reinforcement.
+If a Chancellor is Captured by a Player other than the Player Controlling that Chancellor, the Player who owned the Chancellor before its Capture gains a new Chancellor as a Full-depth Reinforcement, but the Player who Captured the Chancellor accomplishes a Coup.
 Full-depth reinforcements are explained later.
+Coups have no effect other than increasing Players' Support Level.
 ### Paramilitant
 The Paramilitant Moves without Capturing up to 2 Spaces Forwards or up to 1 Space sideways along Rook Lines or Captures 1 Space Forwards along Bishop Lines.
 When it is not on its back 2 Ranks, it loses the ability described to Move more than 1 Space.
 When it is not on the Battlefield, it loses the ability described to Move sideways along Rook Lines.
 It must Promote to Senator, Deputy, or Minister if it reaches its Opponent's Back Rank.
 It can Capture and be Captured *en passant* like a Medieval Pawn.
 ||||